 Celebrating its 13th year in 2015, the Friends of Boggs Mountain was among a select few to have received this nationwide, competitive grant.
 And this isn’t IMBA TCC’s first time at Boggs.
 The first crew came out here a few years after FOBM was formed.
 Back then, the TCC worked with FOBM volunteers to improve a seasonal creek crossing at popular Gail’s Trail, as well as a re-route of the Shaker Trail to connect to Gails near that crossing.

 The application process was paperless, completed online, and exhaustive.
 IMBA’s quite rigorous in their expectations with regard to outreach, and inclusiveness to all types of trail users, not just mountain bikers.
 For this reason, it was a perfect program for FOBM, which addresses the needs of hikers, horseback riders and cyclists who love the forest.

-In the hope of enlisting greater participation in other areas of the County, FOBM plans to hold one presentation in Lakeport on “Better Living Through Trails” with case studies on how trails have benefited communities.
-The other venue will be in Cobb, which will cover trail building techniques.
+In the hope of enlisting greater participation in other areas of the County, FOBM plans to hold one presentation on Friday, April 10, 3-5pm at the Board of Supervisors’ Chambers in Lakeport (255 N. ForbesSt.) on “Better Living Through Trails” with case studies on how trails have benefited communities.